The Furious and the Fast: Production

 Larry Hagman appeared in six of the fifteen episodes slated for the season before his death.
 The plot of the season had to be retooled in order to compensate for the character's absence.

 Larry Hagman's appearance

-Larry Hagman died from leukemia before production of the episode began, so all the appearances and dialogue by J.R. used in this episode were from previous episode or deleted or completely unused scenes from this season and season one.
-The dialogue given by J.R.
-(Hagman), was kept vague and no new information was provided by J.R. at all.
-Even the scene in the previous episode where he is being introduced to his iPad by his nurse is clearly a deleted scene from earlier in the season.
-That was done to make it seem like J.R. was actually in the house when he began to message Bobby on the computer from his room.
-It was all done to give the illusion that J.R., unlike Hagman, was alive and well.

-Writing

-Hagman's sudden death had caught the writing team off-guard; it was revealed that J.R.'s absence from earlier first-season episodes was written in to accommodate Hagman, who was being treated for cancer.
-This was also not the first time J.R.'s absence from the show had to be written in.
-Cynthia Cidre's original pilot included J.R. in a relatively important role to the series, but due to contractual disputes between Hagman and TNT, she was made to rewrite the script that utilized archive footage of the titular character, as well as reducing characters Sue Ellen Ewing and Bobby Ewing to recurring characters.
+Larry Hagman passed away from leukemia before filming began for "The Furious and the Fast."
+Hagman's appearance as J.R.
+Ewing was compiled from repurposed unreleased footage filmed throughout seasons 1 and 2, similar to the previous episode "Blame Game."
+This was also not the first time J.R.'s absence from the show had to be written in; Cynthia Cidre's original pilot included J.R. in a relatively important role to the series, but due to contractual disputes between Hagman and TNT, she was made to rewrite the script that utilized archive footage of the titular character, as well as reducing characters Sue Ellen Ewing and Bobby Ewing to recurring characters.